LapTQ/hello-cpp/summaries/do-and-dont.md

 * ✅ With binary operators that don’t modify the left operand (e.g. `operator+`), the **normal** or **friend** function is typically preferred.
 * ✅ With binary operators that do modify the left operand (e.g. `operator+=`), the **member** function is typically preferred.
 * ✅ With unary operators, **member** function is typically preferred.
+* ✅ Always add an self-assignment guard at the of your assignment `operator=` to avoid self-assignment issue.